 We launched DragonMaker Slovenia — and before you even think this is just another event, stop.

-By Francesco Cracolici - Nomadic Minds
+By Nomadic Minds

-Last week, on the 7th and 8th of November, we launched DragonMaker Slovenia — and before you even think this is just another event, stop.
+Last week, on November 7th and 8th, we launched the first edition of Dragon Makers in Slovenia — and before you assume it was just another event, stop.

 You need to understand why this matters.